 - It can happen while consuming messages in parallel.
-Consider a situation where 2 messages come to consumers: X and Y. The two messages are processed in parallel.
+For example, consider a situation where 2 messages come to consumers: X and Y. The two messages are processed in parallel.
 While processing the messages, Y was successful and committed the offset.
 However, while handling the message, X produced an error.
-Considering the message B has a larger offset, Kafka will save the latest offset and the message A never comes back to the consumer.
+Considering that message B has a larger offset, Kafka will save the latest offset and the message A never comes back to the consumer.

 It’s fairly easier to implement exactly-once message delivery in ActiveMQ than it is in Kafka.
-Duplicate message delivery in Kafka can happen in the following scenario:
+For example, duplicate message delivery in Kafka can happen in the following scenario:

 - The consumer has consumed the messages successfully and then committed the messages to its local store, but it crashes and couldn’t commit the offset to Kafka before it has crashed.
 When the consumer restarts, Kafka will deliver the messages from the last offset.

 In Kafka, a message is basically a key-value pair.
 The payload of the message is the value.
-Key, on the other hand, is generally used for partitioning purposes and must contain a business-specific key in order to place related messages on the same partition.
+On the other hand, a key is generally used for partitioning purposes and must contain a business-specific key to place related messages on the same partition.

-In ActiveMQ, the message consists of metadata (headers and properties) and body (which is the payload).
+In ActiveMQ, the message consists of metadata (headers and properties) and the body (the payload).

 ActiveMQ vs Kafka Comparison Table

-Let’s discuss the top 10 difference between ActiveMQ vs Kafka
+Let’s discuss the top 10 differences between ActiveMQ vs Kafka

 |It is a traditional messaging system that deals with a small amount of data.
 It has the following use cases: